automerge/automerge-classic/README.md

 // The state1 object is immutable -- you cannot change it directly (if you try,
 // you'll either get an exception or your change will be silently ignored,
 // depending on your JavaScript engine).
 To change it, you need to call
-// Automerge.changeset() with a callback in which you can mutate the state.
+// Automerge.change() with a callback in which you can mutate the state.
 You
 // can also include a human-readable description of the change, like a commit
 // message, which is stored in the change history (see below).

-state1 = Automerge.changeset(state1, 'Initialize card list', doc => {
+state1 = Automerge.change(state1, 'Initialize card list', doc => {
   doc.cards = []
 })